 Islamophobia is multi-layered, operating at several levels of society.
 It manifests indirectly through negative stereotyping and attitudes expressed towards Muslims.
 However, Islamophobia

-also operates across British institutions.
+also operates across British institutions, look maid easy az.
 Formally recognising Islamophobia will help to provide security to a beleaguered and targeted Muslim community.

 Muslim Women: Visibly Muslim women still struggle to find acceptance in society.
 Many Muslim women are actively changing their style to appear ‘less Muslim’ to avoid Islamophobia.
 Two of our female interviewees felt they needed to take off their headscarves altogether.

 Young Muslim Identity: Muslim identities are complex, and young Muslims have multiple locations of belonging.
 ‘British Muslim’ discourse homogenises the diversity of Muslim identities.
 We are concerned that processes of racialisation will result in a new type of Muslim: one that is readily identifiable, easily governed, yet, unprotected against Islamophobia.